Data Centers in Nuremberg

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market features over 7 carriers, as of September 2025.
-Carrier-neutral facilities offer diverse connectivity options, preventing vendor lock-in and ensuring resilient network designs.
+Carrier Density & Carrier Neutrality The market features 7 unique network providers as of September 2025.
+Carrier-neutral facilities provide resilient connectivity options, ensuring uptime and competitive pricing for transit and transport.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Nuremberg's data centers.
-Secure, high-speed access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved through private network connections to the primary hub in Frankfurt.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Nuremberg's data centers.
+Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established through dedicated links to Frankfurt.

-Bare Metal: Bare metal server options are readily available from providers like IONOS, offering dedicated compute resources for performance-intensive applications.
+Bare Metal Bare metal server options are readily available from providers in the area.
+Companies like IONOS offer dedicated server hosting, providing direct access to raw compute power for demanding applications.

 Power Analysis